coleygroup/bio_orthogonal_click_reactions/README.md

       - Select promising synthetic reactions.
       - Sample a subset of the selected promising synthetic reactions, add the competing native reactions involving the dipoles present in this subset and compute the corresponding reaction profiles.
       - Add the newly computed reaction profiles to the dataset and start the next iteration.
 6. Once the dataset is sufficiently enriched with promising bio-orthogonal click reactions, train the model one last time on the final version.
-Then run through the steps of the active learning loop with relaxed selection criteria and generate final estimates for the bio-orthogonal click potential for each of the synthetic reactions in the search space ([link](xxx)).
+Then screen through the chemical space one last time with relaxed selection criteria and generate final estimates for the bio-orthogonal click potential for each of the synthetic reactions in the search space ([link](xxx)).

 Below, the various auxiliary scripts, directories and repositories developed to (partially) automate this workflow are discussed in more detail.